frontendjen/frontendjen/README.md

 - Building dynamic applications with React
 - Clean architecture and design principles

 Thanks for stopping by!
-Feel free to explore — more coming soon.!
+Feel free to explore — more coming soon!